 France constructed the world's first tidal power plant in Brittany in 1966, the Rance Tidal Power Station.
 It was also the world’s largest until 2011.
 Rance has a capacity of 240MW.
 It was recently surpassed by Sihwa Lake in South Korea, with a capacity of 254MW.

 However, tidal power can come at a high cost.
 Reliance on high tidal ranges and flow velocities make it challenging.
 Despite these potential restrictions, improvements in design have helped to increase the availability of tidal power1.

 Tidal lagoon plans recently submitted look to take advantage of the tidal ranges in Swansea.
 The tidal lagoon in Swansea will cost around £1.3bn.
 A significant amount of money for a single scheme.
-The UK government recently rejected proposals to subsidise its development, leaving it’s future uncertain.
+The UK government recently rejected proposals to subsidize its development, leaving its future uncertain.

 Geothermal energy comes from the earth.
 Drawn from the earth's natural energy geothermal heat, used to produce electricity, is both natural and sustainable.
 Geothermal uses natural energy like hot springs with other sources, including magma and hydrothermal circulation.